Aliases for ADCY1 Gene

 GeneCards Summary for ADCY1 Gene

-ADCY1 (Adenylate Cyclase 1 (Brain)) is a Protein Coding gene.
+ADCY1 (Adenylate Cyclase 1) is a Protein Coding gene.
 Diseases associated with ADCY1 include Deafness, Autosomal Recessive 44 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
-Among its related pathways are Platelet activation and HTLV-I infection.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Circadian entrainment.
 GO annotations related to this gene include nucleotide binding and phosphorus-oxygen lyase activity.
-An important paralog of this gene is ADCY3.
+An important paralog of this gene is ADCY5.

 UniProtKB/Swiss-Prot Summary for ADCY1 Gene